 Focusing on a consolidated/sound structure should put you in the best position to have the best performance possible during harsher auction conditions.

-It’s better to ensure all ad sets reach 50 conversions/week and exit the learning phase through aggressive bidding, even if you have to reduce the overall number of ad sets/campaigns running.
+It’s better to ensure all ad sets reach 50 conversions per week and exit the learning phase through aggressive bidding.
+Even if you have to reduce the overall number of ad sets/campaigns running.

-Consolidate if possible to get to fewer ad sets and/or move the optimization event up the funnel, as there isn’t a difference either way.
+Consolidate if possible to get to fewer ad sets.
+Also, move the optimization event up the funnel, since there is not a difference either way.

-It depends on performance, etc. You could do a 3 cell Conversion Lift test to determine how many frequent changes might work best for your advertisers-one cell with no edits, one cell with a few edits, and one cell with many edits.
+It depends on performance, etc. You could do a 3 cell Conversion Lift test to determine how many frequent changes might work best for your advertisers.
+Including one cell with no edits, one cell with a few edits, and one cell with many edits.

 Yes, dependent on the situation.
 If performance is bad, for example, and you know a new creative is performing well in other campaigns, it probably makes sense to take a significant edit to add it in.